matjaz99/OpenMp3Player/README.md

 - player and currently-playing as one component
 - PlayerBean is now ApplicationScoped bean (behaves as a singleton) and manages single instance of Mp3Player
 - Watchdog moved to Mp3Player
+- passive playlist separated from Mp3Player and moved to session scoped PlaylistBean.PlaylistMng
+- removed binding to datatables (not needed in jsf 2)

 3.0.0-alpha.02